ckelner/notecards-all-the-way-down/README.md

 ## Prototype

-A hand-rolled vanilla JS prototype can be found by [clicking here](http://notecardsallthewaydown.s3-website-us-east-1.amazonaws.com/).
-The code for the prototype can be found in the [./prototype](./prototype) directory.
+A hand-rolled vanilla JS prototype was built for proof of concept purposes.
+A live demo can be found by [clicking here](http://notecardsallthewaydown.s3-website-us-east-1.amazonaws.com/).
+The code for the prototype can be found in the [prototype](./prototype) directory.

 ## Tools/Tech Used